will-broad/scrnaseq_pipeline/README.md

 - append: the genome you'd like to append to your counts matrix.
 These counts will not be included in the main analysis workflow.
 - calc_signature_scores: a path to a .gmt file you can use for testing gene signatures using cumulus pegasus.

+## Executing Pipeline

+Pipeline can be run on UGER or GCP.
+To run on UGER clone this repository and

 ```commandline
 bash scripts/run.sh --project-name "scp-test" \